 This book assumes you are going to drive up and back in your RV.
 If you are interested in taking the Alaskan ferry either direction, get my companion eBook entitled, “RVing to Alaska By Ferry.”
 See it at aboutrving.com/store

-We have made this trip three times—three full summers total—in the same coach.
+We have been to Alaska on four different cruises AND four times—that’s four full summers—in our RV.
+We did three trips in the same coach and our most recent one last summer (2018) in a different coach.
 It worked.
 You can, too.
 It was wonderful.
 Can’t wait to go back.
 Try it.